SandroCODTEC/AppTranslation/README.md

 3. A new column with the selected language will appear at the end of the translation list.
 ![image](https://user-images.githubusercontent.com/12053190/166847377-ef3079d9-1d01-49cf-ba3a-4b81dd8e751a.png)

-5. Start the translation by typing the translated values against the Default column.
-You may not complete the process right away.
-Then, save the data whenever you want by clicking the corresponding button.
+5. Start a translation by typing as entries next to the Default column.
+Note: If you can do the work in parts, saving the data to continue later.
 ![image](https://user-images.githubusercontent.com/12053190/166847562-0a5c768e-c722-4b20-8989-30bc9538ae9b.png)

 7. After the translation is complete, export your work.
 A folder with the translated files will open.